Missing woman spent two weeks adrift with husband’s corpse

 “She asked for help, but he didn’t give it, he just kept going.”

-While adrift on the river, Maria banged pots and pans and screamed for help from the top of her lungs.
+While adrift on the river, Maria banged pots and pans and screamed for help.

 According to Maria’s daughter, she “screamed and screamed and no one answered”.